-First Community’s Youth Ministry: Crossroads 2.0, our Sunday school for grades 6-12, is on Sunday evenings.
-Beginning on September 10, Crossroads will take place from 7 – 8:30 pm at the North Campus.
+First Community’s Youth Ministry: Crossroads 2.0, our youth program for grades 6-12, takes place Sunday evenings, 7-8:30 pm at North Campus.

 What is Crossroads 2.0?

 - Intentional time together.
 Meeting in the evening for over an hour fulfills an essential need in youth ministry: unhurried time together.
 Crossroads 2.0 will provide, more than anything, an intentional space for youth to feel connected to peers, leaders, and God.

 - Gathering as one community.
 Crossroads 2.0 allows grades 6-12, college leaders, and adults to meet all at the same time.
 This creates a more complete community of faith where we can serve one another as mentors and ease transitions between 8th and 9th grade, and from 12th grade to college.
 Although the North Campus is the meeting space, we are hoping that all families can come together, no matter which campus they regularly attend in the morning.